aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 });
 ```

-This change will ensure that the `window.aptos` API has been initialized by the time we render the app (if we render too early, the Wallet extension may not have had a chance to initialize the API yet and thus `window.aptos` will be `undefined`).
+This change will ensure that the `window.aptos` API has been initialized by the time we render the app.
+If we render too early, the Wallet extension may not have had a chance to initialize the API yet and thus `window.aptos` will be `undefined`.

 ### (Optional) TypeScript setup for `window.aptos`